dotnet/vscode-csharp/test-plan.md

 * `dotnet new console` in a directory
 * A more complex dotnet solution, eg. [1]
 * A console app solution created in Visual Studio

+#### Unity
+* Follow the directions at https://code.visualstudio.com/docs/other/unity to configure VS Code with unity
+* Try editing a project like https://github.com/staceyhaffner/SuperSpaceShooter

 #### Intellisense
 * The completion list in a file contains symbols defined in references and in the file